 “Nothing sucks a reader in like psychological menace, and Suzanne Berne is a master of the craft….
 Her scenes are elegantly composed, and even throwaway characters jump off the page” (The New York Times).
 A wry exploration of the discontent concealed behind the manicured lawns and picket fences of darkest suburbia, The Dogs of Littlefield explodes with “comic exuberance and restrained beauty” (The Boston Globe).

-Suzanne Berne is the author of the novels The Dogs of Littlefield, A Crime in the Neighborhood, A Perfect Arrangement, and The Ghost at the Table, as well as Missing Lucile: Memories of the Grandmother I Never Knew, part biography and part memoir.
-She has taught at Harvard University and at Wellesley College.
-Currently she teaches creative writing at Boston College and is on the MFA faculty of the Ranier Writing Workshop.
-She lives outside of Boston with her husband.
-They have two daughters.
+Suzanne Berne is the author of The Dogs of Littlefield; The Ghost at the Table; A Perfect Arrangement; A Crime in the Neighborhood, winner of Great Britain’s Orange Prize; and Missing Lucile: Memories of the Grandmother I Never Knew, part biography and part memoir.
+She has also written short fiction and essays that appear in Vogue, The New York Times Magazine, The Guardian, and more.
+Berne currently teaches creative writing at Boston College and The Ranier Writing Workshop.
+She lives just outside of Boston with her husband and two daughters.

 “Berne (Missing Lucile, 2010, etc.), who won the Orange Prize for her first novel, A Crime in the Neighborhood (1997), is a sure hand at the dinner parties, school concerts, teacup tempests, and true moments of suspense that make a suburban comedy of manners par excellence.
 It's too bad about the dogs, but they died for a good cause.” —Kirkus (Starred Review)